Zarharan/Leet-Code-Solutions/README.md

-# Leet-Code-Solutions2
+# LeetCode Solutions

 This repository contains my solutions for the LeetCode problems.
+The repository is continuously updated.
+After submitting and passing all test cases of the [LeetCode](https://leetcode.com), I push each problem's solution.